JackerArchitect/jacker-login-guard/README.md

 [![License: GPL v2](https://img.shields.io/badge/License-GPL%20v2-orange.svg)](https://www.gnu.org/licenses/gpl-2.0.html)
 [![PHP Version](https://img.shields.io/badge/PHP-7.4%2B-purple)](https://php.net/)

-**Hide Login Secure** is a lightweight, zero-bloat WordPress plugin designed to protect your login page from brute-force attacks and unauthorized access.
-Unlike traditional "hide login" plugins, it uses cryptographically signed access tokens to ensure that only authorized users can even see the login form.
+> 🛡️ **Built after hackers installed a backdoor on my WordPress site.** Now it's finally quiet.

 ---

+## 📖 The Origin Story

+My journey with WordPress security started out of pure frustration.
+My site was repeatedly targeted:
+1. Hackers kept resetting my admin and user passwords.
+2. They escalated to mass-creating fake admin accounts.
+3. Finally, they crossed the line by installing a malicious backdoor plugin to steal my data.

+I was stuck in an endless loop of cleaning up the mess.
+Existing security plugins were either too bloated, destroyed my site's performance, or broke modern features like Passkeys.

+So, I analyzed the attack vectors myself and built **Hide Login Secure** from scratch.
+Now that my site is secure, I’m open-sourcing it to help other WordPress site owners fight back against these attacks without the bloat.

+---

 ## 🛡️ Why Choose This Plugin?

-Most security plugins are heavy, slow down your site, and break modern authentication features like Passkeys. **Hide Login Secure** is built differently:
+Most security plugins are heavy, slow down your site, and break modern authentication features. **Hide Login Secure** is built differently:

 - **True Security:** It doesn't just change the URL; it enforces a short-lived, HMAC-SHA256 signed cookie.
 Even if a bot guesses your secret URL, it cannot access the login page without a valid token.
 - **Zero Bloat:** No heavy JavaScript, no external API calls on the frontend.
 Pure, optimized PHP that respects your Core Web Vitals.